knpuniversity/symfony4/knpu/ep5-forms/data-transformer.md

 to create that property and set it.

 Normally... that's all we would need to do: we could instantly use that property below.
-But... this object is *not* instantiated by the Symfony's container.
+But... this object is *not* instantiated by Symfony's container.
 So, we *don't* get our cool autowiring magic.
 Nope, in this case, *we* are creating this object ourselves!
 And so, *we* are responsible for passing it whatever it needs.